-In a separate bowl, add the butter, brown Swerve and Swerve confectioners and mix using a hand mixer until well combined.
+In a separate bowl, add the butter and both sweeteners, then cream them together using a hand mixer.

 And speaking of leftovers, for a Neapolitan flavored treat, crumble one of these Keto chocolate chip cookies over a serving of this Strawberry Ice Cream.

 Or, for an extra chocolatey treat serve them along with this rich and delicious Keto Avocado Chocolate Mousse.